LaxarJS/shop-demo/docs/tutorials/article_teaser_widget.md

 # ArticleTeaserWidget
-The ArticleTeaserWidget has two tasks: Display the details of the selected article and let the user add the article to cart.
-Last chapter  we implemented the ArticleBrowserWidget which publishes the selected article as a resource on the EventBus.
-The ArticleTeaserWidget will listen to the events about this resource.
-It displays the details of the article and an *add ot cart* button.
-If the user presses the button the widget publishes a signal for the ShoppingCartWidget to add the selected article to cart.
+The ArticleTeaserWidget has two tasks:
+Display the details of a selected article and let the user add this article to the shopping cart.
+In the last chapter we implemented the ArticleBrowserWidget which publishes a selected article as a resource on the EventBus, which is exactly the information the ArticleTeaserWidget will use to carry out its tasks.
+It then displays the details of the article published as selected and provides an *add to cart* button for it.
+Whenever the user presses the button the widget publishes a `takeActionRequest` event for the ShoppingCartWidget to add the selected article to the cart or increase the amount if it was already added.

 ## Integration in the Application
 ![Step 2](img/step2.png)